 The big exception to this is to become a youth exchange student.
-I am a supporter of the Rotary Youth Exchange Program, which I participated in at age 17 for a year in Germany. (leave me a comment below if you would like me to connect you with your local Rotary Club for more information)
+I am a supporter of the Rotary Youth Exchange Program, which I participated in at age 17 when I studied abroad for a year in Germany. (leave me a comment below if you would like me to connect you with your local Rotary Club for more information)

 Related Post: The Secret To All My Success

-You may feel the pressure to hurry to college, or hurry to work, but the fact of the matter is that those things will always be there for you.
-If you want to hold off a week / month / year to gain some experience seeing the world, you will be that much more well prepared for those next-steps and seen as a much more attractive candidate by the gatekeepers of your future.
+You may feel the pressure to hurry off to college or jump straight into the workforce, but the fact of the matter is that those things will always be there for you.
+If you want to hold off a week, month, or year to gain some experience seeing the world, you will be that much better prepared for those next steps and seen as a much more attractive candidate by the gatekeepers of your future.

 Related Post: 19 Amazing International Fellowship Programs

 Gone are the days of graduating from college and going to one job for the rest of your life.
-Increasingly, recent graduates are discovering the importance of gaining a myriad of diverse experience.
+Increasingly, recent graduates are discovering the importance of gaining a myriad of diverse experiences.
 There is a big world out there and a lot to learn about it.

 Related Post: Negotiating Travel At Your Job

-Your career may very well let you to travel and work abroad, but these jobs are rare.
-When traveling for work, you will have to travel at someone else’s discretion.
+Your career may very well enable you to travel and work abroad, but these jobs are rare.
+When traveling for work, you will have to do so at someone else’s discretion.
 Still, some of my best travel experiences have been on behalf of my employer.

 Related Post: 8 Things To Tell Your Family Before You Travel

 There is a lot to be said for achieving the time and financial flexibility to live adventurously in your later years, so you should prepare yourself for that.
-However, you can not know what life will throw at you along the way and retirement travel is simply a pipe dream for many.
+However, you can not know what life will throw at you along the way, and retirement travel is simply a pipe dream for many.

-Related Post: Three Ways Travel Changed My life When I Was Young
+Related Post: Three Ways Travel Changed My Life When I Was Young